 The majority of watermarks look cheap.

 The majority of watermarks out there, just look cheap!
 Plain and simple!
 I can’t even tell you how many Photography groups I am apart of and they are all asking, “What free app can I make a watermark in?”
 So I did a little research and just a google search and I found dozens of free apps that will let you create a watermark for free.
 I also found hundreds of youtube videos that teach you how to make one, in “said apps”.
 The problem with all of these, “easy peasy” ways to cut corners?
 They look cheap!
 People with NO photography experience are trying to make the most “eye-catching”, meaning; the most outlandish watermark to out-do the next person and it ends up looking homemade and horrible.
-Always remember; anything worth a shit is never free.
+Always remember; anything worth a damn is never free.